iZettle/api-documentation/finance-api/overview.md

 The Finance API fetches information about transactions that are made through Zettle.
 For example, card payments made with a Zettle card reader.

 # Understand how card payments work at Zettle
-For merchants who make transactions with Zettle, they have an Zettle account that handles those transactions.
+For merchants who take card payments with Zettle, they have a Zettle account that handles transactions for the payments.

 For information on how Zettle handles card transactions, see [how card payments work at Zettle](concepts/how-card-payments-work-at-Zettle.md).